A Totally-Not-Boring Guide to Life Insurance | Wealthsimple

 How do I know how long my policy should be for?

 It’s best to buy life insurance that covers you at least until your mortgage is paid off and the kids are securely out of college.
-After that, it comes down to your individual financial situation and goals.
+After that, if all goes well, it’ll be your turn to leech off them!

 Oh, wait.
 I just remembered I bummed a Marlboro at a cookout last week.
 Should I have come clean about that to the insurance doctor?